2017 J. Lohr Vineyard Series Late Harvest White Riesling

 Be notified of future releases

 Robert Whitley, Wine Review Online

 This wine is the result of our meticulous selection of only the best botrytis-affected berries.
 Its deep golden hues, firm acidity, and layers of apricot, dried white figs, orange marmalade, and honeysuckle, are reminiscent of the great Trockenbeerenauslese wines of Germany.
 These flavors are carried on the palate by fresh natural acidity and a rich texture through the finish.

 Arroyo Seco AVA, Monterey County, CA

-Delicious now, but can be cellared for 10 to 15 years.15 Years
+Delicious now, but can be cellared forup to 10 to 15 years.15 Years

-In 1998, we began a joint venture planting partnership with our longtime neighbor in the Arroyo Seco, Michael Griva, and in 2006, planted Riesling on a series of small mesas close to the Arroyo Seco River in the heart of the Arroyo Seco appellation, internally designated as Blocks 9 and 10.
+In 1998, we began a joint venture planting partnership with our longtime neighbor in the Arroyo Seco, Michael Griva.
+In 2006, we planted Riesling on a series of small mesas close to the Arroyo Seco River in the heart of the Arroyo Seco appellation, internally designated as Blocks 9 and 10.
 The soils in the area are largely Arroyo Seco gravelly, sandy loam, with ubiquitous large cobbles deposited by the Arroyo Seco River over the millenia, providing a well-drained medium for the Riesling vines to grow and showcase the Arroyo Seco terroir.